 GOOD ARRIVAL GUIDELINES

 Generally speaking, the percentage of defects shown on a timely government inspection certificate should not exceed the percentage of allowable defects, provided: (1) transportation conditions were normal; (2) the U.S. Department of Agriculture (USDA) or Canadian Food Inspection Agency (CFIA) inspection was timely; and (3) the entire lot was inspected.
+Note that the percentage of allowable defects increases based on the number of days in transit, with five days for coast-to-coast transport by motor carrier considered normal.

 |U.S. Grade Standards||Days Since Shipment||% of Defects Allowed||Optimum Transit Temp. (°F)|